-Anybody who’s been knocking around the bottom half of Central America knows about the gallo pinto wars.
+Anybody who’s been knocking around the bottom half of Central America knows about the Great Gallo Pinto Question.
 Well – let’s scrub Panama from this equation.

 Panama has better things to do like hiding the money of heads of state and building real-life, actual canals than mess around with this nonsense.
-But in the other two countries in the bottom half, Costa Rica and Nicaragua, the gallo pinto wars are a big deal.
+But in the other two countries in the bottom half, Costa Rica and Nicaragua, the gallo pinto question is important.

 If you’re not from around these parts, I’ll explain.
-We’re talking serious shit here, shit that could start a war if Costa Rica had an army.
+We’re talking serious shit here.
 We’re talking gallo pinto.